drgullin/icheck/README.md

-# iCheck plugin v2.0 beta
+# iCheck plugin v2.0 rc1

-#### This is a beta version, it's not ready for a production usage.
+#### This is a release candidate version, you may try to use it.

+Docs will be updated later, here's a short intro:

 ## Options (default)